For people with early stage dementia and carepartners

 Discover Your Story at artsmia.org

-The Minneapolis Institute of Arts in collaboration with the Alzheimer’s Association Minnesota-North Dakota are proud to present a free interactive tour program for people with memory loss called Discover Your Story.
-These tours are designed for groups of visitors with Alzheimer’s disease and other dementias, and their friends or care partners.
+Discover Your Story tours are designed for small groups of visitors with memory loss, early or middle stages Alzheimer’s Disease, and related dementias, and their friends or care partners.
 Held in the museum’s galleries, tours encourage participants to discover themselves and one another through conversations about artworks and their life stories.
 Assisted listening devices and wheelchairs are available for tour participants.

 Where: Minneapolis Institute of Arts, 2400 Third Avenue South, Minneapolis, Minnesota 55404

-Contact: Pre-registration is required at least one week in advance to the tour date.
+Contact: Pre-registration is required at least four weeks in advance to the tour date.
+Six people on the tour is the maximum.
 To register a person with memory loss and a friend, call 612.870.3140.

 Minnesota Historical Society